Vinaykiran1819/AI_Credit_Risk_System/README.md

 ## System Architecture
 The application is built on a robust, three-tier architecture that separates concerns for scalability and maintainability.

-Frontend (User Interface): A responsive web application built in React.
+- Frontend (User Interface): A responsive web application built in React.
 It serves both the customer application form and the internal underwriter dashboard.

-Backend (API Server): A high-performance API built with Python and FastAPI.
+- Backend (API Server): A high-performance API built with Python and FastAPI.
 It handles all requests, manages the database, and serves as the communication hub.

-AI Core (Agentic Workflow): The "brain" of the system, built with LangGraph.
+- AI Core (Agentic Workflow): The "brain" of the system, built with LangGraph.
 It orchestrates the sequence of AI agents that process each application.

 ## AI Agent Workflow
 The AI Core employs a multi-agent architecture where each agent is a small, specialized program with a single, well-defined task.
 A supervisor agent directs the application data through this workflow, ensuring each step is completed in the correct order.

 Workflow Sequence: Data Ingestion -> Risk Scoring -> Decision Making -> Explainability -> Compliance

-**Supervisor:** The "project manager" of the workflow; directs the application to the correct agent at each step.
+1. **Supervisor Agent:** The "project manager" of the workflow; directs the application to the correct agent at each step.

-**Data Ingestion Agent:** Takes the initial application, validates it, and automatically enriches it by querying the mock credit bureau database using the applicant's SSN.
+2. **Data Ingestion Agent:** Takes the initial application, validates it, and automatically enriches it by querying the mock credit bureau database using the applicant's SSN.

-**Risk Scoring Agent:** Uses a pre-trained XGBoost model to calculate a precise probability of default.
+3. **Risk Scoring Agent:** Uses a pre-trained XGBoost model to calculate a precise probability of default.

-**Decision Making Agent:** Applies business rules to the risk score to determine an initial decision (Approved, Rejected, or Manual Review).
+4. **Decision Making Agent:** Applies business rules to the risk score to determine an initial decision (Approved, Rejected, or Manual Review).

-**Explainability Agent:** Analyzes the model's output using SHAP to generate the structured JSON for the visual dashboard and the detailed narrative summary.
+5. **Explainability Agent:** Analyzes the model's output using SHAP to generate the structured JSON for the visual dashboard and the detailed narrative summary.

-**Compliance Agent:** The final checkpoint; logs the final AI decision for auditing and regulatory purposes.
+6. **Compliance Agent:** The final checkpoint; logs the final AI decision for auditing and regulatory purposes.

 ## Technology Stack
-AI & Workflow: LangChain & LangGraph
+- AI & Workflow: LangChain & LangGraph
-Machine Learning: XGBoost, SHAP, scikit-learn
+- Machine Learning: XGBoost, SHAP, scikit-learn
-Backend: Python, FastAPI
+- Backend: Python, FastAPI
-Frontend: React, Vite, Tailwind CSS
+- Frontend: React, Vite, Tailwind CSS
-Database: PostgreSQL
+- Database: PostgreSQL
-Cloud Storage: Azure Blob Storage
+- Cloud Storage: Azure Blob Storage

 ## Getting Started: How to Run Locally
 Follow these steps to set up and run the project on your local machine.